charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 [^4]: We're maximizing the odds of turn-3 Titan, but this isn't an all-or-nothing deal.
 Zach's build is 85% to have Titan on the table by turn 4 on the play.
 Matthias' build, and the following tweaks, are over 90%.

 Admittedly, it's not quite fair to use this program to compare Matthias' build to Zach's.
 The program cares only about the combo.
 Zach puts the combo together a bit slower, but it's better at playing control in the meantime, which may be better in some matchups.
 So let's instead make an apples-to-apples comparison.
 Let's start with Matthias' build, and see what tweaks might make it better.

 ### What's Negotiable?

 Most of the deck is set in stone.

 We'd love to have <a class="card">Search for Tomorrow</a> in every opening hand, but we're maxed out at 4 copies.
 We're also maxed out on <a class="card">Simian Spirit Guide</a>, which lets us drop turn-3 Titan even without Search.

+We always want to have a ramp spell on turn 2, and <a class="card">Sakura-Tribe Elder</a> is clearly the best one.
+Its ability to soak up damage against [Burn](https://www.mtggoldfish.com/archetype/modern-burn-34574#paper) or [Affinity](https://www.mtggoldfish.com/archetype/modern-affinity-8972#paper) more than makes up for its inability to get dual lands.

-We might consider playing more than 4 <a class="card">Through the Breach</a>, but <a class="card">Dramatic Entrance</a> isn't good enough because it doesn't give haste.
+We're not about to play fewer than 4 copies of <a class="card">Through the Breach</a>; we'd play more if possible, but without haste <a class="card">Dramatic Entrance</a> doesn't make the cut.
 And we're not about to cut any <a class="card">Summoner's Pact</a>s.
-We already lose 5% to 10% of games due to not being able to find Titan, plus Pact finds our silver bullet <a class="card">Reclamation Sage</a> to deal with <a class="card">Blood Moon</a> out of the sideboard.
+We already lose 5% to 10% of games when we can't find a Titan -- plus Pact finds our silver bullet <a class="card">Reclamation Sage</a> to deal with <a class="card">Blood Moon</a> out of the sideboard.

 In the interest of an honest comparison to Matthias' list, we also won't touch the <a class="card">Lightning Bolt</a>s or <a class="card">Chandra, Torch of Defiance</a>.
 Perhaps these aren't the best interactive cards to play, and perhaps 3 isn't the right number of interactive cards, but that's outside the scope of the present analysis.

 That leaves:

+- <a class="card">Farseek</a> -- Are we playing the correct number of 2-cost ramp spells, and how does

-- <a class="card">Farseek</a> and <a class="card">Sakura-Tribe Elder</a> -- Are we playing the correct number of 2-cost ramp spells, and are these the best ones?
+Are we playing the correct number of 2-cost ramp spells, and are these the best ones?
 - <a class="card">Oath of Nissa</a> -- How much of a benefit are we getting from (essentially) a cantrip?
 - Lands -- What happens if we try 24 or 26 lands instead of 25?

 ### Ramp Spells

 The deck wants to play a 2-cost ramp spell on turn 2 every game, supplemented by <a class="card">Search for Tomorrow</a> on turn 1 and/or <a class="card">Simian Spirit Guide</a> on turn 3.
 As far as those 2-cost ramp spells go, <a class="card">Sakura-Tribe Elder</a> is the best option; its ability to soak up damage more than makes up for only getting basics. <a class="card">Farseek</a> is generally considered to be next.
 If we want to play 9 or more 2-cost ramp spells, we've also got access to <a class="card">Rampant Growth</a>, <a class="card">Explore</a>, and so on.

 First question: is 8 the correct number of 2-cost ramp spells?

 > We test this by looking at a 59-card deck (cutting one copy of <a class="card">Farseek</a>) and a 61-card deck (playing a 5th copy).
 This lets us punt on the question of which card would be swapped in or out.